rayalan/binary-adages/content/calibrating-terms.md

 Yep, I find recoverable rockets amazing.
 Shoot them far away, land them without a fireball or metal pancake, and then do it again and again?
 That's amazing!

 Of course, I know very little about rockets -- I know a few basic physics principles like "go up ==> come down" and "go far up ==> come down fast" and "fast thing + earth ==> earth + not much left."
-And perhaps that for most of my parents' lifetime, rockets were largely (entirely?) single use and often reentry vehicles landed in the ocean.
+And perhaps that for most of my parents' lifetime, rockets were largely (entirely?) single use, and often reentry vehicles landed in the ocean.

 So it's pretty easy to impress me with these rockets making precise landings at precise locations such as the middle of a barge.
 Is it actually hard?
-I don't know (but probably -- it is rocket science after all).
+I don't know (but probably -- it is rocket science, after all).

 Software engineering, on the other hand, is not a mystery to me.
 I know what I can do.
 I have a lively imagination.
 And I can multiply.
 So I can easily envision what thirty or fifty or a hundred of me could achieve[^ego].
-And usually whatever the company has done is less than what I can envision a hoard of Alan-clones achieving.
+And usually whatever the company has done is less than what I can envision a horde of Alan-clones achieving.

 [^ego]: A bit of ego and an overestimation of what I can accomplish probably inflate the estimate a bit too.